Healthedata1/MyNotebooks/Summary-maker/us-core-organization-summary.md

 ## Organization

 ### Summary of the Mandatory Requirements
 1. One or more  Identifiers  in `Organization.identifier`
-   - which must have a  uri value  in `Organization.identifier.system`
+   - which must have an  uri value  in `Organization.identifier.system`
 1. A  boolean  in `Organization.active`
 1. A  string  in `Organization.name`
 1. One or more  ContactPoints  in `Organization.telecom` with the following constraints: *The telecom of an organization can never be of use &#39;home&#39;*
 1. One or more  Addresses  in `Organization.address` with the following constraints: *An address of an organization can never be of use &#39;home&#39;*
    - which should have one or more  string values  in `Organization.address.line`
    - which should have a  string value  in `Organization.address.city`
    - which should have a  string value  in `Organization.address.state` with an [extensible](http://hl7.org/fhir/R4/terminologies.html#extensible)